Andchad/jwtTokenPKCS1/README.md

 # jwtTokenPKCS1
-JWT Token Creation for PKCS1 private key.
+JWT Token Creation for PKCS1 with RSA private key.

 How to run : insert the full path for your configuration.properties file .